BlockwideTeam/gamechanger-dapp-cli/readme.md

-                'url'     : generates a ready to use URL dApp connector from a valid GCScript 'qr'      : generates a ready to use URL dApp connector encoded into a QR code image from a valid GCScript 'html'    : generates a ready to use HTML dApp with a URL connector from a valid GCScript 'nodejs'  : generates a ready to use Node JS dApp with a URL connector from a valid GCScript 'react'   : generates a ready to use React dApp with a URL connector from a valid GCScript
+                'url'     : generates a ready to use URL dApp connector from a valid GCScript 'qr'      : generates a ready to use URL dApp connector encoded into a QR code image from a valid GCScript 'html'    : generates a ready to use HTML dApp with a URL connector from a valid GCScript 'button'  : generates a ready to use HTML embeddable button snippet with a URL connector from a valid GCScript
+                'nodejs'  : generates a ready to use Node JS dApp with a URL connector from a valid GCScript 'react'   : generates a ready to use React dApp with a URL connector from a valid GCScript
 Options: